Abubakar Tafawa Balewa: United States

 Prime Minister Balewa (2nd from right) talks to President Kennedy on the first live broadcast via the SYNCOM satellite from Lagos.

 Balewa visited the US in 1961 for eight days, four of which he spent in Washington at Blair House.
 During his visit, he became the first Nigerian leader to address a Joint session of the United States Congress and visited the Islamic Center of Washington.
 He had an enormous amount of respect for President John F. Kennedy, describing him, and his age in particular as "matured as that of any older statesman."
 He took part in the launch of the Syncom 2 NASA program, allowing him to phone for President Kennedy from the USNS Kingsport docked at Lagos Harbor via the SYNCOM satellite on 23 August 1963.
 It marked the first live two-way call between heads of government by satellite.

 Commonwealth

-Balewa, during his premiership, attached great importance to its Commonwealth membership, declaring in a UN speech, "we shall not forget our old friends."
+Balewa, during his premiership, attached great importance to Nigeria's Commonwealth membership, declaring in a UN speech, "We shall not forget our old friends."